-The GCSE results for 2020's cohort were based on teacher assessed grades, according to the arrangements put in place by the DfE due to the Covid-19 outbreak.
+The GCSE results for 2021's cohort were based on teacher assessed grades (TAGs), according to the arrangements put in place by the DfE due to the Covid-19 outbreak.
 The Boxing Academy employed a rigorous method with solid evidence which was moderated internally and then externally by the FFT Aspire service.
+The TAGs were all awarded as submitted to the exam boards.
 This cohort deserved the grades they were awarded, and we are proud of their success and their progression.
+Of note, 30% of the cohort achieved five GCSE's at grade 4 or above (including maths and English).
+All pupils were awarded a place on a college course.